DevDrupal33/display_builder/docs/entity-displays.md

 You need `display_builder_entity_view` module.

-> 🚧 2025-07-01: This "conflict" between Layout Builder and display Builder will be solved. [#3529127](https://www.drupal.org/project/display_builder/issues/3529127)
+> 🚧 2025-07-01: There is currently a "conflict" with Layout Builder module. [#3529127](https://www.drupal.org/project/display_builder/issues/3529127)

-TODO
+Display builder can be activated for each display:

 ![](images/entity-view-activate.webp)

-> 🚧 2025-07-01: The selector of display builders is not ready.
+> 🚧 2025-07-01: Display builder selector is not ready yet [#3534215](https://www.drupal.org/project/display_builder/issues/3534215)

 ## Use